 The engineering solutions, the complexity of noise controls on the air systems, the lighting, the acoustic modelling and the structural support spans and connections, are all leading-edge.

 The building matches the subtlety with which the space is designed – not just in terms of the architecture but also in terms of the engineering.
-It was delivered on time and within budget in less than three years.

 Acoustic design and theatre systems